MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Upload-organizational-data.md

 ### System fields table

-The system fields are divided into required fields and optional fields.
+A system field can be either _required_ or _optional_:

  * **Required fields** are identified in two ways: They appear in rows that have dark shading; under the Source column header, they are identified by the word “Required.”)
 These rows represent data that was found in the file that you uploaded.
 They are mandatory because the upload would fail if the mapping excluded one or more of these fields.
 In other words, you must map each of the required fields; you start this by choosing a value from the drop-down list.
  * **Optional fields** are represented by rows with lighter shading.
 They appear below the required fields.
 These rows are commonly encountered system fields that Workplace Analytics suggests for use.
 For example, a field in this section might be called “Layer”; if “Layer” is not used in your organization, do not map this field.

 ### Custom fields table

- * **Custom fields** are displayed on this page below the well-known fields.
+ * **Custom fields** are displayed on this page below the optional fields.
 Custom fields are not system fields.
 For the custom fields, you choose a source column from your source.csv, you give the column a name, choose the data type for it, set the appropriate completeness value, and finally decide whether to hash it.
 The completeness value depends on the intended use of the custom field: If you intend to use this data in much of your analysis, you should pick a high value.
 You can pick a lower value if it applies, for example, to only a small subset of people in your organization.

 ### Columns in the System fields and Custom fields tables